wanderer6994/Anarchy/README.md

 Anarchy is an opensource Discord API wrapper that focuses on making bot programming easy.<br>
 Since the start it has been our goal to make it simple yet effective, so that people can easily modify it to their needs, and not have huge performance losses.<br>

-Oh and also: if you're using a bot token make sure to prefix the token with 'Bot '.<br><br>
+Oh and currently: if you're using a bot token make sure to prefix the token with 'Bot '.<br><br>

 # Examples